guwenyu1996/master-notes/README.md

 # study-in-TUD

-I am first year master student in TU Delft and study computer science.
+I am a first year master student in TU Delft and major in computer science.

-I found making notes help me grasp knowledge in classes.
-So In this repository I maintained summaries for courses I took.
+Belows are courses I took for the first year.

 | Course                                       | Q1 | Q2 | Q3 | Q4 |
 |----------------------------------------------|----|----|----|----|